Bioconductor/AnVIL_Admin/docs/training.md

 <a name="other"></a>
 ### Other

+- Shiny Apps

+  - [TerraPlane][] to help filter dockstore to find methods based on search term

 - Data management utilies

   - _R_ markdown for [using terra to survey CCDG and CMG](training/basicData.Rmd)

 	- Results as of 20 June 2019
   ```
   ## # A tibble: 10 x 3